Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: Introduction

 In the literature, there are two approaches for solving the EH power allocation problem.
 The aim of the first approach is to obtain the optimal \textit{online} solution.
-Online solutions require only causal energy and channel state information, therefore, they are feasible in practice.
-However, for finite numbers of transmitted codewords, the optimal online solution can often not be computed even for simple communication channels, such as the point-to-point channel.
+Online solutions require only causal energy and channel state information (CSI), therefore, they are feasible in practice.
+However, for finite numbers of transmit time slots, the optimal online solution often cannot be computed even for simple communication channels, such as the point-to-point channel.
 This is due to the fact that computing the optimal online solution typically involves dynamic programing \cite{ho2012optimal}, \cite{ozel2011transmission}.
-However, the computational complexity of dynamic programing, even for the simple point-to-point channel, grows exponentially with the number of transmitted codewords, and therefore, cannot be computed even for small-to-moderate numbers of codewords.
-As a result, the second approach whose objective it is to obtain the optimal \textit{offline} solution is often adopted in the literature \cite{ho2012optimal}, \cite{ozel2011transmission}.
-However, offline solutions require non-causal energy and channel state information, therefore, they are not feasible in practice.
-Nevertheless, offline solutions still may serve as performance upper bounds for the performance of any online solution.
-In the literature, in general, the optimal offline solution is investigated assuming a specific system model, e.g., the point-to-point channel, the broadcast channel, etc., and a specific performance measure, most often the achievable information rate \cite{ho2012optimal}-\cite{6307793} and rarely other performance measures such as the outage probability \cite{6364778}.
-Hence, the derived offline solutions, and the framework for deriving the offline solutions, are usually applicable to the specific considered system model and the specific considered performance measure only, and cannot be easily generalized to different system models and/or different performance measures.
-For example, the optimal offline power allocation which maximizes the achievable information rate has been investigated for the point-to-point channel in \cite{ho2012optimal}-\cite{5441354}, for the broadcast channel in \cite{6108309}-\cite{6135979}, for the multiple-access network in \cite{6253062, 6214501}, and for the EH relay network in \cite{Huang_jsac}-\cite{6307793}.
-The outage probability for the EH point-to-point channel has been investigated in \cite{6364778}.
-The above references make different assumptions about the battery capacities and the numbers of transmitted codewords, namely, they assume finite and/or infinite battery capacities and finite and/or infinite numbers of transmitted codewords.
-Furthermore, they all provide optimal offline solutions.
-In the cases where optimal online solution are provided, they are based on dynamic programing and thus, can not be computed even for small-to-moderate numbers of transmitted codewords.
+The computational complexity of dynamic programing, even for the simple point-to-point channel, grows exponentially with the number of transmit time slots, and therefore, cannot be computed even for small-to-moderate numbers of codewords \cite{ho2012optimal}.
+As a result, the second approach whose objective is to obtain the optimal \textit{offline} solution is often adopted in the literature \cite{ho2012optimal}, \cite{ozel2011transmission}.
+Offline solutions require non-causal energy and CSI, therefore, they are not feasible in practice.
+Nevertheless, offline solutions may still serve as performance upper bounds for the performance of any online solution.
+In the literature, in general, the optimal offline solution is studied for a specific system model, e.g., the point-to-point channel, the broadcast channel, etc., and a specific performance measure, most often the achievable data rate \cite{ho2012optimal}-\cite{6307793} and seldom other performance measures such as the outage probability \cite{6697931}, \cite{7009991}.
+Hence, the proposed solutions and the framework for deriving these solutions are usually applicable to the specific considered system model and the specific considered performance measure only, and cannot be easily generalized to different system models and/or different performance measures.
+For example, the optimal offline power allocation which maximizes the achievable data rate has been investigated for the point-to-point channel in \cite{ho2012optimal}-\cite{5441354}, for the broadcast channel in \cite{6108309}-\cite{6135979}, for the multiple-access channel in \cite{6253062}-\cite{6214501}, and for the relay channel in \cite{6381384}-\cite{6307793}.
+The outage probability for the point-to-point EH channel has been investigated in \cite{6697931} and \cite{7009991}.
+The above references make different assumptions about the battery capacities and the numbers of transmit time slots, namely, they assume finite and/or infinite battery capacities and finite and/or infinite numbers of transmit time slots.
+On the other hand, in the cases where optimal online solutions are provided, the solutions are based on dynamic programing and thus, can not be computed even for small-to-moderate numbers of transmit time slots, see for example \cite{ho2012optimal}, or they are derived for infinite numbers of transmit time slots and infinite battery capacities and are applicable to a specific model and specific performance measure only, see for example \cite{6216430}.